manuwul/obsidian-eazipeasy/README.md

 4. Move `main.js` and `manifest.json` to `.obsidian/plugins/obsidian-eazipeasy/`.
 5. Activate the plugin in Obsidian settings.
 ## Usage
-- Use the `export as zip` command to export the current note as a ZIP archive.
+- Use the `export as ZIP` command to export the current note as a ZIP archive.
+- Use the `export as TAR` command to export the current note as a TAR archive.
+- Use the `export as TAR.GZ` command to export the current note as a TAR.GZ archive.
-- Use the `import from zip` command to import a ZIP archive into your vault.
+- Use the `import from archive` command to import an archive into your vault.
 ## Settings
 - **Max Depth** - maximum depth of link triversal:
   - `0` -  only current file will be exported.